forresti/transformers/docs/source/model_doc/squeezebert.rst

 - SqueezeBERT is similar to BERT and therefore relies on the masked language modeling (MLM) objective.
   It is therefore efficient at predicting masked tokens and at NLU in general, but is not optimal for text generation.
 Models trained with a causal language modeling (CLM) objective are better in that regard.
+- For best results when finetuning on sequence classification tasks, it is recommended to start with the `squeezebert-mnli` checkpoint.

 SqueezeBertConfig
 ~~~~~~~~~~~~~~~~~~~~~